STI lifts on optimism over relaxation of Covid-19 curbs

 "That may potentially support the Fed's stance of an earlier timeline for a rate hike and drive some volatility in the markets," he added.

-Aviation and travel-related stocks were among the best performing on the blue-chip index here on Friday.
+Aviation and travel-related stocks were among the best performing on the blue-chip index here yesterday.

 Singapore Airlines was up 1.8 per cent to $4.98, Sats gained 1.3 per cent to $3.99, while ComfortDelGro rose 0.6 per cent to $1.64.